Police slam 'extremely dangerous' drone flying near Tasman fire zone

-Police are getting reports received a report of a drone flying in the Wakefield area and urging the pilot to ground it.
+Police have received reports of a drone flying in the Wakefield area and urging the pilot to ground it.

 "Drone activity has the potential to stop all helicopters responding to the emergency fire situation.
 This is extremely dangerous and our priority is to ensure the helicopters can continue with their work," police said today.